kvichans/cuda_find_in_files/README.md

 * Can navigate to found lines from result-tab, using commands (in Plugins menu).
 * Some opts must be in user.json.

+Note:

+* File is used line by line, so can't find/replace such chars as \n, \r (with regex).

 Author: A.Kvichanskiy (kvichans)